louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 ''', project_id=project_id, verbose=False, dialect='standard')
 print(df_bq.shape)
 ```

 <br>

 ## 2. NLP with Spacy
 <br>
 #### Load Spacy Language Model
-For this step you have to ensure that spacy is installed on your notebook and then you load the german language model
+For this step you have to ensure that spacy is installed on your notebook and then you load the german language modelé

 ```python
 !pip install scattertext
 !python -m spacy download de_core_news_md